 FIFA World Cup Tickets: What is confirmed right now

-That means fans are no longer planning for a lottery-style application in the general public window.
-They are preparing for speed.
 You will need an active account, match choices ready, and payment details sorted before inventory goes live.

 World Cup 2026 Ticket Categories